ndiego/social-sharing-block/readme.txt

 == Description ==

-A simple little block that allows you to add social share icons to the Block Editor.
+A simple little WordPress block that allows you to add social share icons to your website.
 Choose from 15+ of the most popular social channels.

 Share options include: